Last updated: February 26, 2026

 We may update these terms occasionally.
 We'll notify you of major changes, but it's on you to stay informed.
 Continued use after changes means you accept the new terms.

 You can delete your account anytime.
-We can terminate accounts that violate these terms.
-If we do, we'll try to give you a heads up unless you did something really bad.
+We can terminate accounts that violate these terms, including abuse of DDoS testing, AI Pentesting, or any feature used against unauthorized targets.
+If we do, we'll try to give you a heads up unless the violation is serious (such as attacking third-party systems), in which case we may suspend or terminate immediately without refund.

 Questions about these terms?
-Contact us at hello@gitguard.net.
+Contact us at support [at] gitguard [dot] net.
 We're happy to clarify anything.

 By using GitGuard, you agree to these terms.
 If you don't agree, please don't use the service (but we'd be sad to see you go).